Nikolay Strunnikov

-He quickly improved even further and became Russian Allround Champion in 1908, 1909, and 1910.
+He quickly improved even further and became the Russian Allround Champion in 1908, 1909, and 1910.
 In 1909, he also won the National Championships in cycling.
 Still relatively unknown to the rest of the world, Strunnikov made his international debut at the European Allround Championships in 1910 and promptly won gold.
 Two weeks later, he participated in the 1910 World Allround Championships of Helsinki.
 After three distances, the reigning World Champion and holder of multiple world records, Norwegian skating legend Oscar Mathisen, had a relatively comfortable lead, but Strunnikov finished well ahead of the entire field on the final distance and became World Champion in the process; something which commanded tremendous respect from Mathisen.

-In 1911, Strunnikov travelled to Norway in preparation for the European Championships there.
+In 1911, Strunnikov traveled to Norway in preparation for the European Championships there.
 During his preparations, he set a new world record on the 5,000 m, beating Jaap Eden's world record that had stood for 17 years.
-(His world record would not be recognised by the International Skating Union until 1967, though.)
+(His world record would not be recognized by the International Skating Union until 1967, though.)
 Three weeks later, he became European Champion for the second time, and he did so by winning all four distances during those championships.
 One week after that, he became World Champion for the second time, while once more winning all four distances.
 In fact, at every international tournament in which Strunnikov participated in 1911, he was the winner on every distance he skated – a total of twelve distance wins that year.

 Much was expected from Strunnikov in 1912, but a disagreement with the sports association to which he belonged resulted in his retirement from speed skating.
-He remained active in sports, though, cycling for many years afterwards.
-In the 1920s he also became a coach and he would remain a coach until his death in 1940 in Moscow.
+He remained active in sports, though, cycling for many years afterward.
+In the 1920s he also became a coach and he would remain a coach until he died in 1940 in Moscow.